NiklasBeierl/nosyms/README.md

 # Repo / File structure:
 - `encoding`: Stuff needed to encode Memory Snapshots and Volatility Symbols into graphs
-  - Note that sandwich encoding is currently broken, I don't know yet whether I will fix it or delete it.
 - `networks`: NN related code (pytorch models)
 - `ball`: Code for experimenting with ball encoding
   - I mostly run my code in a debugger and inspect the variables directly.
 I would encourage you to do the same.
-- `sandwich`: Code for experimenting with sandwich encoding
-  - Note that sandwich encoding is currently broken, I don't know yet whether I will fix it or delete it.
 - `data_dump` / `symbols` Where I keep my memory snapshot data and vol symbols.
 Not part of the repo itself.

 # Setup